Sewdn/meteoric.sh/README.md

 # list all possible commands
 $ meteoric

+# list all environment configuration variables and their values
+$ meteoric info develop

 # setup the server with the needed software stack (nodejs, npm, mongodb)
 $ meteoric setup develop